 There are two types of retirees, viz.
 Pensioner and non-pensioner.
 While the former has regular financial backing through his pension, the latter has no such guarantee.
 This implies that the non-pensioner will have to start with a larger corpus to sustain his monthly expenses, while a pensioner may start his retired life with relatively smaller corpus and sustain through regular pension income.
 Let us assume that the current monthly expense for both is rupees one Lakh, which will rise @6% per annum due to inflation.
 If they both live up to the age of 90 years, then their monthly expense during their 90th year will be rupees 6.02 Lakh per month.
 To sustain his regulated monthly expenses through 30 years of retirement, the non-pensioner requires to start with a corpus of rupees 274.74 Lakh at the real rate of return @1.89% (annual percentage return realized on the investment of 274.74 Lakh @8% and adjusted for changes in prices due to inflation @6%).
 Hypothetically, if the pensioner starts his retirement with a monthly pension of rupees 0.75 Lakh, he has to cater for a monthly shortfall of 0.25 Lakh and for that, he requires a corpus of rupees 68.68 Lakh.

 Given this longevity of life, a question that haunts every elderly person is as to how long will he live and how much money will he require to take care of his old age?
-We can broadly divide 30 to 40 years of post retirement life into 3 or 4 decades.
-The first decade of sixties that holds 5.3 percent of Indian population is one of reconciliation and acceptance of the retired life, and then adjusting into it.
-The next decade of seventies, which is of prime concern for 2.4 percent of the Indian population, is of consolidation of assets and health.
-Thereafter, the decade eighties is of fragile health and growing dependence on children/domestic help for 0.9 percent of Indian population, whose old-age dependency proportion has climbed from 10.9 percent in 1961 to 14.2 percent in 2011.
-Finally, only a miniscule percentage attain the extraordinaire decade of the nineties.
+We can broadly divide 30 to 40 years of post-retirement life into 3 or 4 decades.
+The first decade of the sixties that holds 5.3 percent of Indian population is one of reconciliation and acceptance of the retired life and then adjusting into it.
+The next decade of the seventies, which is of prime concern for 2.4 percent of the Indian population, is of consolidation of assets and health.
+Thereafter, the decade eighties is of fragile health and growing dependence on children/domestic help for 0.9 percent of the Indian population, whose old-age dependency proportion has climbed from 10.9 percent in 1961 to 14.2 percent in 2011.
+Finally, only a minuscule percentage attain the extraordinaire decade of the nineties.

 ||Real Rate of Return*